aditya-sutar-45/WebEasy/README.md

 ### Smart Context Menu ("Ask WebEasy" Button):
 After selecting text, a custom floating button appears right next to your selection — providing a smooth and intuitive experience.

+### Select the level of complexity of the explaination:
+5 different level to toggle level of complexity

 ### Real-Time API Integration:
 Seamless communication between the Chrome extension and a Flask backend to fetch AI-generated explanations in real time.